aymanelya/teamsbot/README.md

+> **⚠️ This project is no longer maintained.**
+>
+> Please note that this repository is not actively maintained or supported.

 # Microsft Teams Bot

 Waking up early in the morning to attend some online classes can be hard sometimes.
 So I made a bot that attends my boring online classes for me according to my timetable, which allows me to focus more on the classes that i prefer and get more work done.

 Made by [Ayman Elyahmidi](https://github.com/aymanelya)

 ## Install Steps